ory/kratos/docs/docs/reference/configuration.md

   ## Default Encryption Signing Secrets ##
   #
-  # The first secret in the array is used for singing and encrypting things while all other keys are used to verify and decrypt older things that were signed with that old secret.
+  # The first secret in the array is used for signing and encrypting things while all other keys are used to verify and decrypt older things that were signed with that old secret.
   #
   # Set this value using environment variables on
   # - Linux/macOS: